Machine Learning for Remote Sensing

 We invite short papers (4 pages) describing new and ongoing/in progress research.
 To prepare your submission, please use the LaTeX style files for the ML4RS workshop ICLR 2026 that provides further detail on the paper structure.
 Paper reviews will be double blind.
 When submitting your manuscript, make sure you do not include any personally-identifying information such as author names or GitHub links which would de-anonymize the submission.

 Page limits do not include references, which are unlimited.
+Papers may have an optional appendix which will not count toward the page limit.
 The workshop papers will be non-archival and dual submission is allowed where permitted by third parties.
 Authors of ICLR ML4RS papers can opt to have their 4-page submissions evaluated as GRSL candidates, following the journal’s review standards during the workshop (please note that this will incur a - fast - additional review phase and additional publication fees).

 Machine Learning for Remote Sensing is non-archival and thus dual submission is allowed where permitted by third parties.